-There’s something comforting and special about afternoon tea, whether it’s being served in a traditional tea room in England or in your own living room in the United States.
-Maybe it’s those little sandwiches filled with cream cheese and cucumbers, or maybe its just the excitement of being presented with a multi-tiered tray full of miniature goodies.
-Whatever the case, it’s always a fun experience.
+There’s something particularly special about afternoon tea in England, whether it’s being served in a traditional tea room in England or in your own living room in the United States.
+Perhaps it’s those little sandwiches filled with cream cheese and cucumbers or the excitement of being served a multi-tiered tray full of goodies.
+Whatever the case, it’s always a fun experience and one you should seek out while visiting London.

 The History of Afternoon Tea